thesalmonification/medullamentor/README.md

 <h3 align="center">Medulla Mentor</h3>

   <p align="center">
     Brainstem histology can be a challenging concept for many medical students.
 I wanted to create a tool to help students better learn brainstem anatomy!
 Medulla Mentor is a cross-platform app designed in Flutter to allow for interactive visualization of the brainstem.
+Data is courtesy of the Duke Center for In Vivo Microscopy under CC By-NC-SA 3.0.
     <br />
     <a href="https://github.com/thesalmonification/brainstem"><strong>Explore the docs »</strong></a>
     <br />